KJHJason/Cultured-Downloader/README.md

 Hence, I coded this program to automate the process of downloading images from a post via web scraping.

-In the end, I spent about 6 days on this mini-project so you can expect some bugs
+In the end, I spent about 6 days on this mini-project so you can expect some bugs...

 ## Disclaimers
 1. This program, Cultured Downloader, is not liable for any damages caused.